 The Product Type refers to the general category of products being listed.
 For animal drugs, the following product types are available:

 OTC TYPE B MEDICATED FEED ANIMAL DRUG

 OTC TYPE C MEDICATED FEED ANIMAL DRUG

 VFD TYPE C MEDICATED FEED ANIMAL DRUG

 6. Marketing Category

-The Marketing Category lists whether the drug product is an approved New Animal Drug Application (NADA), an Abbreviated New Animal Drug Application (ANADA), or an Unapproved animal drug (UNAPPROVED OTHER).
+The Marketing Category lists whether the drug product is the subject of an approved New Animal Drug Application (NADA), an Abbreviated New Animal Drug Application (ANADA), a listing in the Index of Legally Marketed New Animal Drugs for Minor Species (Index listing), or an Unapproved animal drug (UNAPPROVED OTHER).

 7. Application Number

-Blanks in this field signifies that listing for this product did not include an approved application NADA or ANADA number.
-This product may not have been approved for safety and efficacy by FDA, or the data may have been omitted for some reason.
+Blanks in this field signify that listing for a product did not include an approved application NADA or ANADA number or an Index listing MIF number.
+Such a product may not have been approved or index listed for safety and efficacy by FDA, or the data may have been omitted for some reason.

 The Link field provides a link to the Structured Product Labeling (SPL) information associated with each animal drug product listed electronically.